jeremyhansonfinger/retext-shopify/readme.md

 ```
 4. Save `test.js`.
-4. In your terminal, run `node test.js` to see the results of running **Rorybot** on those strings using the **retext-shopify** library.
+4. In your terminal, run `node test.js` to see the results of running **rorybot** on those strings using the **retext-shopify** library.
 If you want to output the result to a file in the same directory, run `node test.js | tee output.txt` (but you can call `output.txt` whatever you want).
 5. Check your JSON in a [JSON validator](http://jsonlint.com/) if you run into issues.

 In the future we'll define more rules about when and where to add test strings, but for now before you commit and push to your remote branch, save `test.js` with whatever test strings you think are important.